 - Federal Trade Commission: Consult the FTC's used car rulen guide for tips on handling disputes and ensuring compliance with federal regulations.

 Sometimes, disputes cannot be resolved through direct negotiation or resolution, and third parties must be involved.

 - Better Business Bureau: If you conducted the sale through a BBB-accredited business, you can seek their assistance in resolving the dispute.
-They also offer a dispute resolution service which can help both parties come to an agreement.
+They offer a dispute resolution service which helps both parties come to an agreement.

 - Consumer Protection Agency: If the buyer claims any unfair practices, contact your state's consumer protection agency to understand your rights and responsibilities.

-- Attorney General: Your state’s attorney general office can provide guidance and resources for handling disputes if the buyer pursues legal action.
+- Attorney General: Your state's attorney general office provides guidance and resources for handling disputes if the buyer pursues legal action.

 - Small Claims Court: If the dispute involves a monetary amount within the court's limit, filing a lawsuit in small claims court may be an option.
 However, this should be considered as a last resort due to legal expenses and the time it consumes.